pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/scale-cluster/scale-cluster.md

 ## Introduction

 In this lab, we scale a WebLogic Cluster.
-In lab 5, we specify the *2* as replicas size. here, we modify the value to *3* and re-deploy the domain.
+In lab 5, we specify the *2* as replicas size.
+Here, we modify the value to *3* and re-deploy the domain.

 ### Objectives